Principles of Course Selection

 In applying the foregoing principles of course selection, students may also consider some principles by which the Law School determines course offerings.
 While most courses are offered in one section each year, numerous courses are offered more sporadically, such as on an every–other- year basis.

 From time to time as legal, social and economic developments warrant, the Law School develops new courses and terminates others.
-For these reasons and general contingencies such as teaching coverage, students should appreciate that not all of the foregoing courses will be offered in the semesters or with the frequency mentioned and others may be added (including others being offered during 2012-13 listed in this handbook that are not guaranteed to be offered in future years).
+For these reasons and general contingencies such as teaching coverage, students should appreciate that not all of the foregoing courses will be offered in the semesters or with the frequency mentioned and others may be added (including others being offered during 2014-15 that are not guaranteed to be offered in future years).
 That said, this information may be useful in selecting courses.

 Second, some courses attract such large numbers of students that they usually are offered in three sections each year.
-For 2012-2013, these courses are Corporations and Evidence.
+Typically, these courses are Corporations and Evidence.

 Third, some courses attract such significant numbers of students that they usually are offered in two sections each year.
-For 2012-13, these courses are IP Survey, Criminal Procedure, Secured Transactions, Tax I, Trusts and Estates, Mediation and Negotiation.
+These include IP Survey, Criminal Procedure, Secured Transactions, Tax I, Trusts and Estates, Mediation and Negotiation.
 Sometimes, courses that usually are offered in two annual sections are offered once per year.

-Courses which will not be offered in 2012-2013, but which the Law School presently expects to offer again in 2013-2014: American Indian Law; American Legal Theory; Art of Lawyering and Commercial Lease; Church and State; Environmental Law: Clean Water Act; Foreign Relations Law; Mental Health and the Law; Sexuality and the Law; Mutual Fund Regulation.
+Courses usually offered in academic years ending with an even number: American Indian Law; Art of Lawyering and the Commercial Lease; Church and State; Environmental Law: Clean Water Act; Comparative Health Law; Mental Health and the Law; and Sexuality and the Law.